pthom/fiatlight/src/cpp/Readme.md

-The c++ version of fiatlux is out of date and not maintained.
+The c++ version of fiatlight is out of date and not maintained.